sahilsehwag/lambda-universe/README.md

-# lambda-universe
+# Introduction
-Universe created using λ-calculus and javascript 😍
+A universe created using λ-calculus and javascript 😍 .
+We will create all the programming/computational constructs like numbers, boolean, flow-control... using λ-calculus and javascript.